 (More typing.
 Longer this time.)

-O: Your Visa application has been denied.
+O: Your visa application has been denied.
 The reason is written in this paper.
 You may apply again.

-Profoundly disappointed and dissatisfied with how the interview went, I left.
-I had carried a file with all the documents I could think of, and the interviewer didn’t ask for even a single document.
-The paper given to me cited Section 214 (b) as the ground for denial, which essentially means I couldn’t prove strong ties to my home country.
-Baseless in my case, since I needed to come back to finish my undergrad.
+Profoundly disappointed with how the interview went, I left.
+I had carried a file with all the documents I could think of, and the interviewer didn’t ask for even one.
+The paper cited Section 214(b) as the ground for denial, which essentially means I couldn’t prove strong ties to my home country.
+In my case, that felt baseless since I needed to return to finish undergrad.

 The Gamble